 Clay shingles are not as common, and the addition of different colors and designs makes it hard to realize that they are made from clay.
 They are heavy, so they can only be used on homes that have a strong structure.
 Aside from their weight, high installation costs, and brittleness, clay shingles possess excellent fire resistance, heat insulation and reflection, longevity, and energy efficiency.

-These shingles are highly common due to their availability and long lifespan.
+Metal roofing shingles and panels are highly common due to their availability and long lifespan.
 They are available in zinc, aluminum and copper materials.
 They are manufactured with a low galvanized metal, thus making them maintenance free.
 However, they can be noisy when its raining, and are expensive to purchase and install.

 The benefits of metal shingles include fire resistance, light weight, durability, solar reflecting capabilities, and they can be recycled.
 Metal shingles can also be used to harvest rainwater by attaching gutters at the edges of the roof and channeling them to a tank.